Eschatologue/CM_wiki/docs/spells/2nd-level.md

 On each of your turns after you cast this spell, you can use an :rsc-action: **Action** to move the beam up to 60 feet in any direction.

-***At Higher Levels.*** When you cast this spell using a spell slot of 3rd level or higher, the damage increases by 1d10 for each slot level above 2nd.
+***At Higher Levels.*** When you cast this spell using a :rsc-spell-slot: **Spell Slot** of 3rd level or higher, the damage increases by 1d10 for each slot level above 2nd.

 ### Nathair's Mischief
 *2nd-level illusion*